ddella/AWS---Fargate-with-load-balancer/README.md

 ### Here's the architecture for this workshop:
 ![Architecture](images/Architecture.png)

+Users on the Internet will access the web servers via either HTTP or HTTPS.
+They will hit a load balancer that will redirect the traffic to the web servers.
+The load balancer will redirect every request received via HTTP to HTTPS.
+The load balancer uses only HTTP to access the web servers.

 ### Conventions:

 Throughout this workshop, we will provide guidelines for you to configure the environment with the [AWS management console](https://console.aws.amazon.com).
 The only commands that requires the Amazon CLI are for Amazon ECR.
 These commands will look like this: